 For as long as I've lived in Okinawa I should be fluent in Japanese now.
 Sadly, I am not.
 Over the years I've learned to understand and pick up on what most conversations are about.
 But don't ask me to speak it back.
 So far I have been able to maintain with my version of "Janglish", a terrible combination of broken English mixed with small phrases in Japanese.

 I really began to see women being empowered during their pregnancies; asking questions to their providers, and they started taking in birth plans into their birth.
 These same women began to spread the word.

 My mission has and always will be to provide resources and a continuity of care for families in the military through the use of birth & postpartum doulas and other birth professionals who contribute their life to this amazing work.

+The journey of becoming a doula begins with my purpose.
 A purpose that I was not fully aware of or even the smallest interest in.

 Maybe you’ve heard of a doula.
 Maybe not.
 When I first meet a woman and begin to explain what my role as a doula is, I usually get the comments of, “So you’re like a midwife.”
 Or “My friend had a doula and she left because she got an epidural.”
 (Insert tounge in cheek and continue to kindly smile as I pull together my thoughts and prepare for a more in depth discussion of the do’s and don’ts of doula services).